ParthSharma30/stopwatch-timer/README.md

 # Stopwatch Timer Application

 A clean, responsive stopwatch application built with vanilla JavaScript, HTML, and CSS.
-The application features a sleek design with a pulsing timer display and lap recording functionality.
+The application features a sleek and modern design with a pulsing timer display and lap recording functionality.